 As you can see, even with original Medicare Part A coverage you could end up paying tens of thousands of dollars out-of-pocket in the event of a lengthy hospitalization.
 And while spending more than three consecutive months in the hospital is remote – the average stay is less than five days – lengthy hospitalizations for dire illnesses or injuries do happen.

 How Can Medigap Insurance Protect You

 Fortunately, Medicare beneficiaries seeking financial protection against a long hospitalization can purchase a Medigap insurance policy.
-Also known as Medicare Supplement Insurance, Medigap policies are designed to pick up the healthcare costs not covered under Original Medicare Parts A and B.
+Also known as Medicare Supplement Insurance, Medigap policies are designed to pick up the healthcare costs not covered under Original Medicare Part A and Part B.

 To avoid perhaps paying tens of thousands of dollars out-of-pocket during an extended hospital stay, more than 30% of Original Medicare beneficiaries purchase Medicare Supplement Insurance (Medigap policies A-N).
 These policies cover the cost of Part A coinsurance; plus, they provide beneficiaries with 365 additional lifetime reserve days.
 Some plans also cover Medicare beneficiaries’ Part A hospital deductible.
 Others pay for healthcare expenses that Original Medicare does not cover, such as out-of-hospital prescription drugs.

 To be sure, most people don’t spend more than a week in the hospital.
 However, Medigap coverage is especially helpful for patients who have a chronic illness and therefore run the risk of needing extended hospital care.
 Purchasing a Medigap policy can protect them from racking up costly hospital bills, especially if they need to be hospitalized over 90 days in any one benefit period.

 Medigap picks up the costs not covered under by Original Medicare.

 Other Points To Consider About Lifetime Reserve Days